mysterymath/lcc6502/Implementation_Defined_Behavior_Rationale.md

 Though the standard allows the preprocessor to use either the source or target character set, consistency with GCC requires the target character set be used.

+## Extensions

+### Assembly Language Interop

+Calling C from assembly language and vice versa prevents the compiler from proving whether or not a routine is recursive.
+This would require recursion to be accomodated for any function with at least one ancestor that is called by assembly lanauge and at least one descendant that calls assembly language.
+If an assembly language routine at the root calls `main` (as is common), and assembly language routines at leaves performs all I/O (as is common), then nearly every function would be considered possibly recursive.
+This is far too restrictive to emit performant code, so recursion through assembly language is simply disallowed.